MUSEUM OF THE ORIGINS OF MAN

 -

-Women in post-paleolithic sculpture (from Fig. 8A1).
+The woman in the post-Paleolithic sculpture (from Fig. 8A1).

 -